 In general, businesses with apportionable income attribute their receipts within and outside of Washington based on where benefit is received using a receipts-factor formula.
 In this case, the numerator is Washington annual apportionable revenue and the denominator is worldwide annual apportionable revenue less what’s known as annual throw-out receipts.

 Due to the fact that many businesses are required to file monthly or quarterly tax returns, the state allows taxpayers to estimate current taxable income using a prior-year annual-receipts factor.
 Consequently, taxpayers are required to reconcile the actual-receipts factor to determine any refund or incremental tax due on account of reconciliation.
+The annual reconciliation must be filed regardless of whether the calculation results in an adjustment of tax reported and paid during 2017.

 Taxpayers with apportionable income include, but aren’t limited to, those filing under the following B&O tax activities: